Huffman, Texas: Government and infrastructure

+Board of Trustees

+The town’s Board of Trustees is responsible for assisting with local initiatives, community engagement, and organizational activities.

 Parks and recreation

 Harris County Precinct 2 operates the 69 acre I.T.
 May Park at 2100 Wolf Road.
 The park includes eight lighted baseball fields, two lighted American football fields, concession stands, barbecue pits, picnic areas, two playgrounds, a paved quarter-mile walking trail, and restroom facilities.
 The park also includes the May Community Center.

 Historic

 Huffman is the home to a 347-year-old Heritage Live Oak tree.
 The Huffman Heritage Live Oak reached 75 feet tall with a crown spread of 135 feet in 1989, surpassing the Texas State Forestry Champion Live Oak at Goose Island State Park at Rockport in two of the three criteria.
 (Goose Island Oak is larger in girth of the trunk).
-The Texas Forestry Service determined the Huffman Heritage Live Oak to be 314 years in 1989, verifying its witness to hundreds of years of Texas history.
+The Texas Forestry Service determined the age of the Huffman Heritage Live Oak to be 314 years in 1989, verifying its witness to hundreds of years of Texas history.